yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   different chunking, geometry that bends the wrong way at range, missing pieces and hallucinated topology, none of which is modelled.
 M2b addresses this by running a pretrained mapper, not by training one.
-- **Closed loop is synthetic and single-backend.** M3 runs the loop, but only on generated scenes and only through the Procrustes head. nuScenes has never been driven through a filter, and the regression backend has not been run against the same one — which is the comparison that would say whether its off-distribution collapse matters when the prior is always good.
+- **Closed loop is synthetic.** M3 runs the loop, but only on generated
+  scenes: nuScenes has never been driven through a filter.
+The geometric matcher now drives the same one, and `RESULTS.md` has what that measured; the regression head still has not, which is the comparison that would say whether its off-distribution collapse matters when the prior is always good.
 - **Deployment stops at the ONNX.** Compression and the runtime are measured (M4), but nothing here runs inside the system it was written for: the C++ TensorRT backend that would plug into camera-map-localization, so that one